Salmon Poisoning

 How can salmon poisoning be prevented?

-Do not allow dogs to eat raw fish or salamanders, especially in the Pacific Northwest.
-When fishing, ensure dogs do not have access to the raw fish/salamander or fish/salamander parts.
+Do not allow your dog to eat raw fish or salamanders, especially in the Pacific Northwest.
+When fishing, ensure dogs do not have access to the raw fish or salamander or to fish and salamander parts.
 Monitor dogs closely when around bodies of water to prevent them from eating fish or salamanders.
-Restrict access to areas where fish/salamanders may be disposed of, including trash cans and fishing docks.
+Restrict access to areas where fish or salamanders may be disposed of, including trash cans and fishing docks.

 Related Articles